CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

    * Memorizing Feeders
    Auto feeders keep the last piece of food.
 This way you always know what to refill.
 And some busy buzzers too.
    * Ginger Predictor
-   Different version help with finding the rare veggie)
+   Different levels help with finding the rare veggie
    * Game Mode Switcher
    Switches between Adventure and Casual
    * Screenshot without vacpack